nklabs/matlib/README.md

 correspondence between the source code of both languages.

 nkMatlib is pipelined so that its throughput is one result per clock cycle.
-You may feed one independent problem into the pipeline each cycle.
+You may feed one entire independent problem into the pipeline each cycle.
 The latency of the calculation (the number of clocks needed to compute the problem) depends on the number and type of operations that make it up.

 ## Example